Azure/terraform-azurerm-avm-res-avs-privatecloud/README.md

 ### <a name="input_extended_network_blocks"></a> [extended\_network\_blocks](#input\_extended\_network\_blocks)

-Description: If using AV64 sku's in non-management clusters it is required to provide one /23 CIDR block or three /23 CIDR blocks.
+Description: If using AV64 sku's in non-management Gen 1 clusters it is required to provide one /23 CIDR block or three /23 CIDR blocks.
 Provide a list of CIDR strings if planning to use AV64 nodes.

 Type: `list(string)`